 Skip to Main Content

 Stem cells for transplant can come from bone marrow or from the blood.
-A bone marrow harvest is the procedure used to collect stem cells from bone marrow.
 Bone marrow is the soft, spongy tissue inside most bones.
-Bone marrow that is used for transplantation usually comes from the hip bone.
+Bone marrow that is used for a transplant usually comes from the hip bone.

 How to prepare for a bone marrow harvest